 \subsection{The proof of \cref{t:main_inequality}}

 As mentioned above our proof of \cref{t:main_inequality} is modeled on Ozsváth and Szabó's proof of Donaldson's theorem in \cite{OzsvathSzabo_4mfs_gradings_2003}*{Section~9}.
-The strategy is to equip the cobordism with a suitable handle decomposition and to investigate the behavior of the twisted correction terms under 1--, 2--, and 3--handle attachments.
-As usual, the 1-- and 3--handles can be treated on an essentially formal level while the 2--handles require more sophisticated arguments -- in this case establishing properties of cobordism maps on~$\tHFoo$ with suitably twisted coefficients.
-We begin with the 1-- and 3--handles. \begin{proposition} If~$W$ consists of a single 1-- or 3--handle attachment, then
+The strategy is to equip the cobordism with a suitable handle decomposition and to investigate the behavior of the twisted correction terms under 1--, 2--, and $3$--handle attachments.
+As usual, the 1-- and $3$--handles can be treated on an essentially formal level while the 2--handles require more sophisticated arguments -- in this case establishing properties of cobordism maps on~$\tHFoo$ with suitably twisted coefficients.
+We begin with the 1-- and $3$--handles. \begin{proposition} If~$W$ consists of a single 1-- or $3$--handle attachment, then

 or, equivalently, $\delta(Y',\ft')=\delta\Yt$. \end{proposition} \begin{proof} In the case of a 1--handle attachment we have~$Y'\cong Y\# (S^1\times S^2)$ and the claim follows from \cref{p:additive}, the computation of~$\dtw(S^1\times S^2,\ft_0)=-\tfrac{1}{2}$ in \cref{eg:T3 and S1xS2}, and the fact that there is a unique \spinc structure on $W$~extending~$\ft$ whose restriction to~$Y'$ is torsion.
-Similarly, for 3--handles we have~$Y\cong Y'\#(S^1\times S^2)$. \end{proof} For the remaining discussion of 2--handles we switch to a more fitting notation.
-We consider a framed knot~$(K,\lambda)$ in a 3--manifold~$Y$ and write~$Y_\lambda=Y_\lambda(K)$ and $W_\lambda=W_\lambda(K)$ for the 3--manifold obtained by $\lambda$--framed surgery on~$K$ and the corresponding 2--handle cobordism.
-We have to discuss the cobordism maps induced by~$W_\lambda$ and it turns out that we have to distinguish the cases whether or not $K$ has infinite order in~$H_1(Y)$ or represents a torsion class.
-We begin with the latter case. \begin{proposition} Let~$\Yt$ and $(K,\lambda)$ be as above and suppose that $K$ has finite order in~$H_1(K)$.
-If $b_2^+(W_\lambda)=0$, then $W_\lambda$ induces an isomorphism
+Similarly, for $3$--handles we have~$Y\cong Y'\#(S^1\times S^2)$. \end{proof} For the discussion of 2--handles we switch to a more fitting notation.
+We consider a framed knot~$(K,\lambda)$ in a $3$--manifold~$Y$ and write~$Y_\lambda=Y_\lambda(K)$ and $W_\lambda=W_\lambda(K)$ for the $3$--manifold obtained by $\lambda$--framed surgery on~$K$ and the corresponding 2--handle cobordism.
+We have to discuss the cobordism maps induced by~$W_\lambda$ and it turns out that we have to distinguish two cases depending on whether $K$ has infinite order in~$H_1(Y)$ or it represents a torsion class.
+We begin with the former case which requires some more subtle modifications of the standard arguments for untwisted coefficients.